Thousands of national athletes. Dozens of elite sporting tournaments. One world-class, state-of-the-art sports facility.

 3. Find partners whose vision and goals align with yours

 While David confirmed that training elite athletes was their “number one” vision for the project, he said that they also aim to provide world-class facilities for corporate offices and schools.
-“Filipinos in the corporate world are trying to get healthier not just getting smarter, wiser, richer.
+“Filipinos in the corporate world are trying to get healthier not just smarter, wiser, richer.
 There’s a lot of programs wherein companies actually train, exercise more often. … Now, we can give them a world-class experience as well.” he said.
 “Then of course, schools.
 We no longer need to actually run around in a shorter version of an Olympic track.
-Because if we don’t start training our athletes, the young athletes, or our students in a world-class facility, they’ll only be stuck on the lower level.”
+Because if we don’t start training our athletes, the young athletes, or our students in a world-class facility, they’ll only be stuck in the lower level.”

-4. Create Contingency Plans
+4. Create contingency plans